 Step 1

-I also had to iron my Christmas shower curtain as the creases from the package were not smoothing out on their own.
+I also had to iron my Christmas shower curtain as the creases from the package were not smoothing out.

 Step 2